JackKuo666/LLM-Scientific-Graphical-Abstract-Generator/README.md

 ### Project Goal 🎯

-The goal of this project is to simplify the process of creating high-quality **graphical abstracts** for scientific papers 🧑‍🔬.
-By leveraging natural language understanding and automated graphical generation, we aim to free researchers from the tedious task of manually creating figures and charts, allowing them to focus more on their data and findings 📈📚.
+The goal of this project is to simplify the process of creating **graphical abstracts** for scientific papers.
+By leveraging **natural language processing** and **automated graphical generation**, this tool allows researchers to quickly generate high-quality, visually appealing summaries of their work 🧑‍🔬.